oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ### Response

-If access is granted, the IdP creates a signed Identity Assertion Authorization Grant JWT and returns it in the token exchange response defined in Section 2.2 of {{RFC8693}}:
+If access is granted, the IdP creates a signed Identity Assertion Authorization Grant JWT ({{jwt-authorization-grant}}) and returns it in the token exchange response defined in Section 2.2 of {{RFC8693}}:

     HTTP/1.1 200 OK
     Content-Type: application/json